stuartofmt/DuetLapse3/startDuetLapse3.md

 It imports key functions from DuetLapse3

 ## Installation
+Note that startDuelLapse3 needs to be installed in the same directory as DuetLapse3

 For Linux:<br>
 * cd to the directory you installed DuetLapse3
 * wget https://github.com/stuartofmt/DuetLapse3/raw/main/startDuetLapse3.py